go-goyave/goyave/docs_src/src/guide/README.md

 Please feel free to sudgest changes, ask for more details, report grammar errors, or notice of uncovered scenarios by [creating an issue](https://github.com/System-Glitch/goyave/issues/new/choose) with the proposal template.
 :::

+## Example Project

+If you are looking for examples, check out the [Blog Example Project](https://github.com/System-Glitch/goyave-blog-example).

 ## Discord

 Come and learn about the framework, stay updated on the progress, be notified when there is a new release, get help, suggest new features or changes, contribute to the project, and more!